-There are two general classes of injury covered by workers' comp:
+Two general classes of injury are covered by workers' comp:

-- Those that occur in a momentary accident, like a vehicle crash, or a falling object, or an injury from a staple gun
+- Those that occur in a momentary accident like a vehicle crash, from a falling object or from a staple gun mishap

 Many of these conditions are listed specifically.
 If they are not specifically listed, that does not mean you cannot be compensated for them.
-If you live in the Rochester/Dover area and are injured on the job, call us at 603-841-3080 to find out.
+If you live in New Hampshire and are injured on the job, call us at 603-332-3535 to find out more.

 Workers' compensation is always in flux.
-One change underway now is the recognition that mental illnesses like high anxiety or post-traumatic stress disorder can be job-caused, and therefore compensable.
-But this area is far from settled, and must be advanced one case at a time.
+One change underway is the recognition that mental illnesses like high anxiety or post-traumatic stress disorder can be job-caused and therefore compensable.
+But this area is far from settled and must be advanced one case at a time.